Documentation

 The label is used to identify the input field.
 It supports plain-text content, and its length is limited to the width of the field.
 Helpers and Tooltips can be used to provide additional information that doesn’t fit into the label.

 Visible labels are strongly recommended for all input fields.
 In cases where the built-in label cannot be used, an external element can be associated as the field’s label through the aria-labelledby attribute.
-Fields without any visible label should be provided an invisible label for assistive technologies through the aria-label attribute.
+Fields without any visible label should include an invisible label for assistive technologies with the aria-label attribute.

 Helper

-Helpers are used to provide additional information that the user may need to fill in the field, such as format requirements or explanations of the field’s purpose, below the field.
+Helpers are used to provide additional information that the user may need to enter in the field, such as format requirements or explanations of the field’s purpose below the field.

 A style variant is available for rendering the helper above the field.

-In addition to plain-text, helpers can contain components and other HTML elements.
-However, complex and interactive content are likely to have accessibility issues.
+In addition to plain text, helpers can contain components and HTML elements.
+However, complex and interactive content is likely to have accessibility issues.

 Placeholder

-The placeholder is a text that is displayed when the field is empty.
-Its primary purpose is to provide a short input hint, such as the expected format, in cases where a Helper cannot be used.
+The placeholder is text that’s displayed when the field is empty.
+Its primary purpose is to provide a short input hint (e.g., the expected format) in situations where a Helper cannot be used.

 Placeholders should not be used as a replacement for a visible label.
+They can be mistaken for a manually entered value.
 See Label for alternatives to the built-in field label.
-Be aware that placeholders can be mistaken for a filled-in value.

 Tooltip

-Tooltips are small text pop-ups displayed on hover and on keyboard-focus.
+Tooltips are small text pop-ups displayed on hover, and on keyboard-focus.
 They can be used to provide additional information about a field.
-This can be useful in situations where an always-visible Helper is not appropriate.
-Helpers are generally recommended in favor of tooltips, as they provide much better discoverability and mobile support.
+This can be useful in situations where an always visible Helper is not appropriate.
+Helpers are generally recommended in favor of tooltips, though, as they provide much better discoverability and mobile support.
 See the Tooltip documentation for more information.

 Clear Button

-The optional clear button, displayed when the field is not empty, clears the field’s current value.
-Clear buttons can be especially useful in search and filter fields, where users often need to clear the value, but less so in regular forms.
+The clear button — which is displayed when the field is not empty — clears the field’s current value.
+Although the button itself is not keyboard focusable, the clear action can be taken with the Esc key, when the field has focus.
+The clear button can be especially useful in search and filter fields, where users often need to clear the value.
+They’re less useful, however, in regular forms.

 Prefix & Suffix